Skip to content

 Job description authoring

 Write and edit the job description with a rich-text editor that supports multi-language content.
-Format text, add lists and links, paste images.
+Format text, add lists and links, paste from Word.

 Where to find it